TVISTAURI6538/TVIS-Pi-0neers/README.md

 - TCS-230 Color sensor
 - MPU-6050 Gyro sensor
 ## Chassis
+Our robot chassis is engineered with a lower base, featuring a Lego component and a sturdy wheel rim to support the upper platform.
+The upper platform houses a PCB board, where a Raspberry Pi 4 Model B is connected to a camera, an Arduino Nano, and several LEDs that indicate the operational status of the microcontrollers.
+Additionally, it incorporates a variable converter and a step-down buck converter to ensure efficient power management.
+Under the lower base, we have integrated a color sensor, which enhances the robot's ability to interact with its environment by detecting specific colors.

-We chose a standard [Ackerman Steering](https://github.com/TVISTAURI6538/TVIS_Pi-0neers_Future-Engineers-2024/blob/main/Mechanism.md#steering) metal chassis for its exceptional precision in steering, which greatly enhances the performance of our robot.
-This chassis is ideal for constructing high-speed robot kits with advanced turning capabilities that closely mimic the steering dynamics of conventional vehicles.
-The Ackerman steering mechanism replicates the precise geometry found in real-world cars, providing accurate and reliable control, making it particularly advantageous for simulations and projects based on automotive technology.
-Additionally, the chassis supports heavier loads, offering greater stability and control compared to traditional skid steering systems, and features a crash-absorbing construction at the front to protect against impacts and ensure durability in demanding environments.
-We altered the motor since the torque in the motor was very low.
+We chose a robust metal chassis for its precision steering, significantly enhancing our robot's performance.
+Ideal for high-speed projects, the chassis features an Ackerman steering mechanism that mimics real-world vehicle geometry, offering accurate control, especially for automotive simulations.
+Designed to handle heavier loads, it provides superior stability and control, outperforming traditional skid-steering systems, with a front crash-absorbing construction for durability in demanding environments.
+We altered the motor due to low torque, improving acceleration and overall performance, allowing the robot to navigate challenging conditions more efficiently.
 <div align="center">
 <img src="Ackerman Steering Chassis.jpg" alt="Ackerman Steering Metal Chassis" width="300" height="300">
 </div>